🎉 Litbug is live 🎉 albeit buggy. Please be patient as we improve it.

 Persist

 You will be denied.
 It's not a statement on your skill or character.
 Journals have different tastes and objectives, and many times these tastes are vague and subjective.
-It hurts.
-Be strong.
-Keep pushing.
+It can be painful, but remember that every strong writer has received twelve rejection emails for every acceptance.
+It is just a part of the process.
+Don’t let it stop you.

 Learn

-If you've completed one or more of these programs, please leave an honest review for others.
+If you've attended any of these programs, please leave an honest review and share your experiences with fellow young writers!

 FAQ's